TsuyoshiUshio/AzureGoDoc/README.md

 github.com/azure-sdk-for-go
 ```

+# Contribution

 If you want to add other libraries, feel free to add it and send pull request.
+The architecture is very simple.
+I just `go get` package into the Dockerfile then execute godoc command for expose the doc.
+So if you want to add other repository, feel free to edit Dockerfile.
+However, make sure it work at least on your local environment.

 This repository is automatically build on the DockerHub.
 Then automatically deployed on App Service on Linux.